Login Here

 The Result of Permissive Parenting Style

-The essence the adult formed through permissive parenting is called Svastha-Darśin, meaning one with an unrestrained ego.
+The essence the adult formed through permissive parenting is called Svarthī, meaning one who is self-centered.

 SANSKRIT MEANING